 A student who carries twelve (12) or more semester hours of course work is considered a full-time student.
-Registration in excess of 20 credit hours (13 hours in the summer term), including contact hours for pre-curriculum courses, requires written permission of the 6.1.15 student's academic advisor and the appropriate Associate Dean.
-Students who work should adjust their course loads accordingly.
+Registration in excess of 20 credit hours (13 hours in the summer term),

 Course Load for Veterans, Dependents, and Reservists

 A student enrolled in a College program and receiving Department of Veteran Affairs benefits is required to carry 12 credit hours in course work each semester in order to receive full educational benefits.
 Any student enrolled for 3/4 or 1/2 of the full-time requirements as mentioned above is eligible for proportionate compensation.
 Students enrolled less than 1/2 time are compensated for in-state tuition and fees only.
 Additional information is available from the Financial Aid Counselor/Veterans' Services at the College.